GUSTATORY STIMULATION FOR ALZHEIMER’S AND DEMENTIA

 More recently, “tea” has come to mean any drink made by infusing plant parts in hot water.
 The plant parts could be leaves, bark, root, stem, fruit, berries, flowers, or a combination of these, and these herb teas can be served hot or cold.
 This gives us an almost unlimited diversity of flavors – and odors – to stimulate the senses; additionally, temperature is a tactile discrimination.
 There are medicinal properties attributed to many herbs and plants.
 Be careful, since some herbal medicine is strong, and some can react badly with other medications that the dementia patient may be taking.
 On the other hand, the herbal teas and tea mixtures that are sold in health food stores and supermarkets are most likely safe for general use.

-Best Alzheimer’s Products does talk about the healing effects of certain plants in the Prevention section of this website, but we do not prescribe medication, natural or otherwise.
+Best Alzheimer’s Products does discuss potential and ascribed healing properties of certain plants in the Prevention section of this website.
+On the other hand, we do not prescribe medication, natural or otherwise.
 Be sure to consult with your medical professional before trying herbal remedies, and see our disclaimer.

 Spices and flavorings – Abundant in most kitchens, spices, herbs, and extracts (vanilla, peppermint, etc.) add interest and variety to the taste of food.
 Instead of pork chops, serve pork chops with rosemary and garlic.
 Sprinkle fresh or dried thyme on eggs, just to be different.
 Bake cookies and make candy that use mint and other strong flavorings; the process will also add aroma to the entire home (olfactory stimulation).